boriskriger/Publications/README.md

 Kriger, B. (2026).
 The Evolutionary Inevitability of Predictive Processing: A Physical Constraint Argument.
 Zenodo. https://doi.org/10.5281/zenodo.18324374

+Kriger, B. (2026).
+Evolutionary and Information-Theoretic Argument for the Necessity of Representational Isolation: Why Direct Perception Was Never an Option for Complex Systems.
+Zenodo. https://doi.org/10.5281/zenodo.18331202

 ### Links

 * ORCID: https://orcid.org/0009-0001-0034-2903